joshspeagle/dynesty/docs/source/index.rst

 ------------------
 Small bug fix release

-- The arguments of prior_transform and likelihood function are now explicitely copied, so the sampling can work if those function apply changes to argument vectors ( #362 )
+- The arguments of prior_transform and likelihood function are now explicitly copied, so the sampling can work if those function apply changes to argument vectors ( #362 )
 - Fix the compilation of the docs, and update them a bit

 1.2.0 (2022-03-31)